Having more fun than a human being should be allowed to have.

 Now, how did that happen?

-Well, Google is an arm in the government.
+Well, Google is an arm of the government.

 Google is an arm of the regime.

-I mean, you you put in the word stupidity, the first search results, Bush.
+I mean, you put in the word stupidity, the first search results, Bush.

-Well, I mean, it's a that the you can you've got to be more open-minded to this.
+I mean, you've got to be more open-minded in this.

-What you're uh the question I asked was for those of you, what what's Obama done for you?
+The question I asked was: for those of you, what's Obama done for you?

-Do you agree that Bush's term was bookended by Enron in the financial collapse of Ferris Erns and uh Lehman brothers, that he entered office with a surplus and he left office with the first trillion dollar deficit this country's ever known?
+Do you agree that Bush's term was bookended by Enron in the financial collapse of Barristerns and Lehman Brawlers?

-Uh I will I I will stipulate that there was way too much spending in the Bush years, and there had and that but but has been dwarfed by what's happened since the Democrats took over Congress in 2007.
+I will stipulate that there was way too much spending in the Bush years, but has been dwarfed by what's happened since the Democrats took over Congress in 2007.

-Your book end analogy, and the the Enron business, what we've got going on with the federal government right now dwarfs the corruption with Enron for crying out loud.
+Your bookend analogy, the Enron business, what we've got going on with the federal government right now dwarfs the corruption with Enron for crying out loud.

-What's going on on Wall Street now is just inexcusable, and I think Geithner and Obama have really dropped the ball in terms of putting people in jail that need to go to jail for that instead of Why?
+And I think Geithner and Obama have really dropped the ball in terms of putting people in jail that need to go to jail for that instead.

-Why do people wall street need to go to host defending their bonuses?
+Why do people in Wall Street need to go to?

 Why do people in Wall Street need to go to jail?